 Set Boundaries for Better Relationships

-It is through connection that we feel part of the world and feel special to someone in our lives.
-However, we can become so close that we may lose our self or risk losing authenticity.
+Through connection with others we feel part of the world and feel special to the people in our lives.
+However, we may become so close that we lose our self or risk losing authenticity.
 Setting boundaries says, “This is who I am, and what I want or need from you, who I really care about.”
 Setting boundaries gives you a sense of autonomy.
 In addition, it allows you to show up as our authentic self.

 Your partner, friend, family members or boss may be critical or be unaware of what is going on in your life.
 Sometimes they may be intrusive or be unable to understand that you too have needs in the relationship.
 Bosses or friends may try to be helpful in ways that don’t really help.
 A boundary promotes both of you to being your better self.
 These four suggestions will give you some ideas about setting boundaries and building better relationships.